pseigo/bitmind-decisions/docs/unit-test-scenarios.md

   - Add 2 **references** to **same** Entry object, observe that both are added, remove one, observe list changes in size, observe that changes to one are not propogated to copies
   - Add 2 **clones** of an Entry object, observe that both are added, remove one, observe list changes in size, observe that changes to one are not propogated to copies

+## model.entryDateTime

+- now: expected dateShort format, same localDate + localTime as now
+- of: expected dateShort format, same localDate + localTime as set

 ## model.Status

-Does not need to be tested unless additional behaviour is implemented.
+Dtested unless additional behaviour is implemented.